ADVANTICS/documentation/charge-controllers/ADM-CS-SECC/interfaces.md

 ![Digital input/output pinout and fans](images/ADM-CS-SECC_multipart_dig_IO.svg "Digital input/output pinout and fans")
 </div>
 <figcaption style="text-align: center">Figure 7: Digital input/output pinout and fans</figcaption>

+### Digital Inputs
+The inputs are 24V tolerant but are also compatible with 12V logic level, the maximum voltage on this pin is about 30V, and have a weak 10 kOhm pulldown.
+Transition to ‘1' from 9V sets the input to ON.
+It will then hold '1’ until the voltage drops under 3V.
+### Digital Outputs
+The outputs are 24V level logic, with push-pull stage.
+Inputs are 24V tolerant, but can be used also with 12V logic.

 ## LED outputs